nicoschuele/PieceOfKit/README.md

 ## Contribute

 Are there pieces of code you constantly reuse between apps?
 Extensions you copy-paste from one project to another?
-Well, you may consider adding them to PieceOfKit so people can use them as well.
+Well, you may consider adding them to PieceOfKit so people can profit from them as well.

 * Fork the code.
 * Implement your new feature.